Section 45L New Energy Efficient Home Credit

 Who can take the credit?

-Only the taxpayer that built the property, and then either sells, leases or uses the property for themselves is eligible for the credit.
+Only the taxpayer that develops or owns the property, and then either sells, leases or uses the property for themselves is eligible for the credit.

 What is the eligibility timeframe?